You’ve outgrown the spreadsheet. What comes next?

 Just like the OKR framework itself, OKR software is a means to end.
-An ideal tool will build and reinforce great practices while fitting in seamlessly with the way your team already works.
+An ideal OKR tool will build and reinforce great practices while fitting in seamlessly with the way your team already works.
 And a successful evaluation should always begin with the results you’re out to achieve.
 Some of the questions you should be asking as you evaluate different OKR tools include:

-- is it easy to use?
+- Which OKR tool is easiest to use?

-- does it tell the whole story?
+- Will the tool tell the whole story?

-- does it reinforce OKR best practices?
+- Which OKR tools reinforce best practices?

-- does it inspire the right conversations?
+- Which OKR tools inspire the right conversations?

 Which OKR tool is easiest to use?